Who are the Volga Germans? Holding their Tradition across 3 Countries

 Public domain, via Wikimedia CommonsVolga Germans in Kansas

 In 1872, the Kansas Pacific and the Atchison, Topeka & Santa Fe railroads actively recruited Volga Germans by printing up information in the German language and sending their agents to Russia.
-The railroads promised land along rail lines… a win win for both the farmers who would have a way to ship their grain, and the railroads, who would be paid for shipping.
+The railroads promised land along rail lines, a win-win for both the farmers who would have a way to ship their grain and the railroads who would be paid for shipping.
 It also helped that Kansas allowed its residents to opt out of military service for religious reasons.
-By 1879, 12,700 Volga Germans had made the move to Ellis County, Kansas, “Land of the Volga Germans”.
-There they built what would become the largest Catholic Church west of the Mississippi River, St. Fidelis.
+By 1879, 12,700 Volga Germans moved to Ellis County, Kansas, the “Land of the Volga Germans”.
+There, they built what would become the largest Catholic Church west of the Mississippi River, St. Fidelis.

 Washington

-In 1882, a group of Volga Germans in Nebraska decided to make the move to the Pacific Northwest in search of space.
-Around then, another group from Kansas with the same plan headed north east.
-Both groups ended up in Eastern Washington Territory (it didn’t become a state until 1889).
+In 1882, a group of Volga Germans in Nebraska moved to the Pacific Northwest in search of space.
+Around then, another group from Kansas headed northeast with the same plan.
+Both groups ended up in Eastern Washington Territory (Washington didn’t become a state until 1889).
 Compared to Russia, the incredibly fertile soil made farming easy.
-The railroads worked with the farmers to insure success… they sold land to farmers that connected with the tracks, making it easy for farmers to sell and ship.
-In this way, the “Great Plateau” filled with Russian German townships like “Odessa, Mohler, Ritzville, Sprague, Marcellus, packard, Krupp, Wilson Creek, Batum, Schrag, Tiflis and Moscow.”
-(American Historical Society of Germans from Russia- Seattle CHapter).
+The railroads worked with the farmers to ensure success.
+They sold land that connected the tracks to farmers, making it easy for them to sell and ship.
+In this way, the “Great Plateau” filled with Russian German townships like “Odessa, Mohler, Ritzville, Sprague, Marcellus, Packard, Krupp, Wilson Creek, Batum, Schrag, Tiflis, and Moscow.”
+(American Historical Society of Germans from Russia- Seattle Chapter).
 For a detailed description of their journey, beginning in Germany, the time in Russia, and then the move to the Midwest and finally the Pacific Northwest around Walla Walla.
-Today, I highly recomend the book Hardship to Homeland, by Richard Scheuerman.
+Today, I highly recommend the book Hardship to Homeland by Richard Scheuerman.

 Fresno, California

-The first group of 24 Volga Germans arrived in Fresno California in 1887, after seeing advertisements extoling the virtues of the San Juaquin Valley published in Nebraska newspapers.
+The first group of 24 Volga Germans arrived in Fresno, California, in 1887 after seeing advertisements extolling the virtues of the San Juaquin Valley published in Nebraska newspapers.
 This “Sommerland” had fertile soils just waiting for German industriousness.
-Land was expensive though, at $600 an acre, so most worked hard as laborers until they could afford to buy their own property.
+Land was expensive, though, at $600 an acre, so most worked hard as laborers until they could afford to buy their own property.
 After the poor soils of the Russian Steppes, they had no trouble growing crops like Sunflower Seeds, Turkey Red Wheat, and Watermelons.
 Between 1887 and 1920, the population grew to 8000.
-The Volga German church, first built in 1895 on D street has since moved a few times, and there is still a strong community of approximately 100,000 descendants living in the Fresno/Madera region.
+The Volga German church, first built in 1895 on D street, has since moved a few times, and there is still a strong community of approximately 100,000 descendants living in the Fresno/Madera region.

 Colorado

 Sugar beets brought Volga Germans to Colorado.
-By the early 1900s, and anti immigrant sentiment was sweeping the country.
-Volga Germans tended to wear their ethnic clothing, which set them apart, and made it hard to find work.
+By the early 1900s, an anti-immigrant sentiment was sweeping the country.
+Volga Germans tended to wear their ethnic clothing, which set them apart and made it hard to find work.
 The families often resorted to working in fields as laborers.
-The Great Western Sugar Company saw an opportunity, and actively recruited the large families to work in the fields.
-Over time, and through hard work, they were able to buy farms, and become more established in society.
+The Great Western Sugar Company saw an opportunity and actively recruited large families to work in the fields.
+Over time, and through hard work, they could buy farms and become more established in society.
 By the 1970s, Volga Germans were the second largest ethnic group in Colorado.
-Today more than 500,000 descendants live in Larimer and Weld counties
+Today, more than 500,000 descendants live in Larimer and Weld counties

 But not all Volga Germans left Russia

 Despite the chipping away of rights and privileges, some Volga Germans chose to stay in Russia.
-After the Bolshevik revolution, religious persecution meant that their churches were closed, and pastors exiled.
-In 1918, the “Worker’s Commune of the Region of the Volga Germans” was established, and led the way in farm production in the USSR.
-Then in 1923 the Commune was reorganized, and became its own autonomous ethnic region, the “Volga German Autonomous Soviet Socialist Republic” located in Pokrovst (later Engels).
-By 1939, the Volga German ASSR had population of 650,000, with 60% German.
-They were still allowed their own language and schools, as well as administration, so by 1937 had their own constitution and university.
-Like in the rest of the USSR, private Farms converted to collectives, and were the most productive region in the USSR.
+After the Bolshevik revolution, religious persecution meant that their churches were closed and pastors exiled.
+In 1918, the “Worker’s Commune of the Region of the Volga Germans” was established and led the way in farm production in the USSR.
+Then, in 1923, the Commune was reorganized and became an autonomous ethnic region, the “Volga German Autonomous Soviet Socialist Republic” located in Pokrovst (later Engels).
+By 1939, the Volga German ASSR had a population of 650,000, with 60% German.
+They were still allowed their own language, schools, and administration, so by 1937, they had their own constitution and university.
+Like in the rest of the USSR, private farms converted to collectives, and they were the most productive region in the USSR.

 Design emblem of the Volga German ASSR